mwilde345/StoryBuilder/README.md

 * Once every player has responded to every other story-starter, finish
 * Send group text with everyone's name or a bunch of links? (must be formatted).
 Or a webpage with all the links
 * You can listen and vote from text. (twilio doesn't accept messages from group text?
 * After voting, send group text message with link to save the recording to google drive.
+VIP gets the data to paste into the group message.

 Doesn't look like twilio does group sms: https://stackoverflow.com/questions/26690403/twilio-sms-facilitating-a-group-sms